George W. Morgan: Later life and political career

 Nonetheless, he continued to pursue a political career, and in 1866 was elected to the Fortieth United States Congress from Ohio's 13th District, serving on the Committee on Foreign Affairs.
 There, he voted against the impeachment of President Andrew Johnson.
 Two years later, he appeared to have won reelection.
 However, his seat was contested by the defeated Republican candidate, Columbus Delano, who supplanted him on June 3, 1868.
 Not deterred, Morgan campaigned again in 1870 and was elected to another term, holding his Congressional seat until 1873, serving on the committees on foreign affairs, military affairs, and reconstruction.
-He was an outspoken critic of the administration's harsh policies on Reconstruction and constantly battled with the Radical Republicans.
+He was an outspoken critic of the administration's harsh policies on reconstruction and constantly battled with the Radical Republicans.
 Morgan ran for Speaker of the United States House of Representatives, but was defeated by James G. Blaine.

-Retirement and death
+Retirement

 Following his retirement from Congress, Morgan was a delegate-at-large to the 1876 Democratic National Convention in St. Louis.

+Death and burial

-He died at Fort Monroe, Virginia on July 26, 1893, the last surviving general of the Mexican-American War.
+Morgan died at Fort Monroe, Virginia on July 26, 1893, the last surviving general of the Mexican-American War.
 He was buried in Mound View Cemetery in Mount Vernon, Ohio.